d-ries/linux-essentials/03_commandline/01_course.md

 When booting the virtual machine, all that will show is a black screen with some white text:
 ![CLI_Login_And_Welcome](../images/03/CLI_Login_And_Welcome.png)

 You will notice that there is no mouse pointer available.
 We will only use our keyboard as input device.
 This environment is called a _command line interface (CLI)_.
-There is no _graphic user interface (GUI)_ present in Ubuntu server.
-One of the reasons why they chose this is because having no GUI present will save system resources.
+There is no _graphical user interface (GUI)_ present in Ubuntu server.
+One of the reasons why they chose this is because having no GUI present will save system resources and narrows the attack surface.
 A CLI is also proven to be a very efficient & trustworthy way of working & interacting with an operating system and its services.

 ?>You can login with you username `student` and the password you have set `pxl`.
 Notice that you do not see what you are typing for the password.
 Just type the password and press `enter`.

 CLIs will be a lot more intersting towards automation, something that is harder when using a GUI.
-We can see this trend in Windows systems as well.
-Where _Powershell_ is becomming more and more popular to interact with Windows servers and performing automation tasks.
+We can see this trend in Windows systems as well, where _Powershell_ is becoming more and more popular to configure Windows servers and performing automation tasks.

 ## The prompt
 After logging in, you are shown the following line in the CLI.
 This is called the _prompt_:
 ![prompt](../images/03/prompt.png)

-The prompt exists of multiple parts which gives us more information about the system that we are using.
-We can see information about our user and the hostname of the server that we logged into.
+The prompt exists of multiple parts that give us more information about the system we are using.
+We see information about our user and the hostname of the server that we are logged into.

 The `~` symbol is an abbreviation of the homefolder of the logged in user (in our case the folder `/home/student`).
 We will learn about paths & folders in a later chapter.
 For now you can compare this to the path `C:\Users\student` in Windows.
-So what we actually see in between the `:` and the `$` sign is a path pointing to the folder we are currently in.
+So what we actually see in between the `:` and the `$` sign is a path pointing to the folder we are currently working in.

 <i class="fa-solid fa-earth-europe"></i> [Linux prompt definition](http://www.linfo.org/prompt.html#:~:text=A%20command%20prompt%2C%20also%20referred,terminal%20window%20by%20a%20shell.)